About Certification

 What certification means here

-On completing the course, you receive a certification of demonstrated practice in Chaptering within the Inner Council framework.
-It attests to two things held together: that you have undertaken the work in full as a participant, moved through your own three chapters; and that you have demonstrated the capacity to hold the practice for another — to create and maintain the container, to withdraw into the witnessing silence the work requires, and to accompany what the inner child brings, following where she leads and leaving her process free to unfold.
+On completing the course you receive a certification of demonstrated practice in Chaptering within the Inner Council framework.
+It attests to two things held together.
+First, that you have undertaken the work in full as a participant, moving through your own three chapters.
+Second, that you have demonstrated the capacity to hold the practice for another: to create and maintain the container, to withdraw into the witnessing silence the work requires, and to accompany what the inner child brings, following where she leads and leaving her process free to unfold.

-It is a certification of practice within the Inner Council framework, grounded in lived experience and observed demonstration.
+It is a certification of practice, grounded in lived experience and observed demonstration.
 It sits alongside the wider qualifications a person may hold or pursue in related fields.

 Why it is grounded in your own work